What is the Parish Ministry: Risking Faithfully Focus like?

 In a world filled with fear, what does it mean to pastor people into faithful risk?
 How do we welcome change without demanding it? in fact, how can change offer a playful opening into the new things God is forever doing in and around us?
 Where does faithful stewardship of institutions and resources fit into this call to risk?
 Together we will explore these questions and more.

-While most candidates who elect the Parish Focus serve congregations, others with specialized ministries have found it a flexible vehicle adaptable to their own situations.
+While most Doctor of Ministry candidates who elect the Parish Focus serve congregations, others with specialized ministries have found it a flexible vehicle adaptable to their own situations.
 These have included denominational posts, ecumenical agencies, prison work, and various school ministries.
-Involvement of the local congregation or agency is a necessary and valuable component of the Doctor of Ministry Program in ongoing course work and in the design and implementation of a Final Project.
+Involvement of the local congregation or agency is a necessary and valuable component of the Doctor of Ministry (DMin) Program Parish Focus in ongoing course work and project.